readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 26: The Secret of Primitive Accumulation ###

+Accumulation reproduces its conditions — workers on the one side and capital (in money form) on the other — but it also presupposes them.
+It needs its result as precondition.

+The initial creation of the conditions for capitalist accumulation was not the deed of capital but of agents who pursued different interests.
+Previous writers painted a picture where capital grew out of the abstinence (hoarding) of later capitalists, but that idyllic picture is wrong.

+What needed to happen was the transformation of the means of subsistence and nourishment into capital and the production of free wage labourers.
+Producers had to be separated from their means of production.

 ### Chapter 27: The Expropriation of the Agricultural Population from the Land ###

+Workers were created by (forcefully) separating peasants from their land.
+Previously valid feudal titles were voided.

 ### Chapter 28: Bloody Legislation against the Expropriated since the End of the Fifteenth Century.
 The Forcing Down of Wages by Act of Parliament ###

+1. In its infancy capital did not manage to discipline those new proletarians by the silent compulsion of economic relations.
+The state applied harsh punishment to anyone not working, forcing people into employment for capital.
+With the success of capital such methods of immediate coercion become unnecessary:

+   > 899:2 The constant generation of a relative surplus population keeps the
+   > law of the supply and demand of labour, and therefore wages, within narrow
+   > limits which correspond to capital’s valorization requirements.
+The silent
+   > compulsion of economic relations sets the seal on the domination of the
+   > capitalist over the worker.
+Direct extra-economic force is still of course
+   > used, but only in exceptional cases.
+In the ordinary run of things, the
+   > worker can be left to the ‘natural laws of production’, i.e. it is possible
+   > to rely on his dependence on capital, which springs from the conditions of
+   > production themselves, and is guaranteed in perpetuity by them.
+It is
+   > otherwise during the historical genesis of capitalist production.

+2. During this early phase workers were not absolutely dependent on capital yet and could hence demand higher wages.
+The state uses direct coercion to prevent them from doing so.
+As the capitalist mode of production develops setting such maximum wages becomes unnecessary.

 ### Chapter 29: The Genesis of the Capitalist Farmer ###

+Three conditions further the transformation of rich farmers into capitalists:

+1. the agricultural revolution increases productivity of agricultural production

+2. appropriation of previously common land allows to augment the stock of cattle

+3. Contracts for farms ran for a long time (99 years).
+When the value of money dropped farmers had to pay less on rent and wages due to these expenditures being fixed in the old money value.

 ### Chapter 30: Impact of the Agricultural Revolution on Industry.
 The Creation of a Home Market for Industrial Capital ###

+The expropriation of peasants from their land separates them from their means of production and of nourishment which now are available as material elements of variable and constant capital.
+The agricultural revolution also allows that fewer agricultural workers feed the newly emerging proletariat in the cities.

+Furthermore, a home market for products previously mainly produced for subsistence develops.
+Agricultural capitalist provide the raw materials and means of subsistence for manufacture and workers.

 ### Chapter 31: The Genesis of the Industrial Capitalist ###

+The transformation of money hoards into capital that augments itself was helped along by the *colonial system* which created new markets, *sovereign debt* which allows to turn any sum of money into capital by lending it to the state.
+This debt also helps to create a modern *banking system* whose credit funds capitalist accumulation. *Taxation* (in money) drives petty producers into bankruptcy, they become proletarians.

 ### Chapter 32: The Historical Tendency of Capitalist Accumulation ###

+The capitalist mode of production needed the expropriation of petty producers to develop.
+As it develops this expropriation continues and big capitalists eat small capitalists.
+What is not true — in contrast to what Marx claims — is that there is an inherent historical necessity for this development due to the development of the productivity of labour.

+Having explained how capital appropriates the labour process to make it its means over the last 31 chapters, Marx now does a 180 and presents us with a *historical materialist teleology* where the *productive forces* are the subject which does away with modes of production when they become "obstacle".
+The capitalist mode of production as a means for the development of the productive
+forces:

+> 929:1 The monopoly of capital becomes a fetter upon the mode of production
+> which has flourished alongside and under it.
+The centralization of the means
+> of production and the socialization of labour reach a point at which they
+> become incompatible with their capitalist integument.
+This integument is burst
+> asunder.
+The knell of capitalist private property sounds.
+The expropriators
+> are expropriated.

+Unfortunately we are still waiting …

 ### Chapter 33: The Modern Theory of Colonization ###

+Means of production and workers are not sufficient for the capitalist mode of production.
+It needs social relations which compel workers to sell their labour-power to capital.